 You have to know that eventually, this post would come.
 If you have been following my Instagram, facebook, twitter…. all the social media works, you know that for the last 4 years I have been documenting and sharing my trips to over 30 countries.
 To be honest, I myself have somewhat lost count.
 But, nonetheless, I have been experiencing and sharing adventures via one country at a time, made friends from all corners of Earth and found myself living out of a suitcase most days of the year.

 Throughout these exciting and exotic adventures, I have managed to learn a thing or two.
 What works and what doesn’t.
 What makes travelling easier and what doesn’t.
+And for a perfect destination for romance, adventure, spa vacations, and intimate weddings, check out this boutique hotel in Phú Quốc Vietnam for the best experience.

 I am sharing some of my best travelling tips that work well, whether I am travelling with a friend or winging it solo.
+I am sharing some of my best travelling tips that work well, whether I am travelling with a friend or winging it solo.
+Just like when I visited a great place like this Luxury Beach Pool Villa in the Maldives here!

 1. Be Familiar With The Local Language